Don't expect engagement from people not knowing what to do

-- Knowledge required performing these tasks.
+- Knowledge required for performing these tasks.

 - Importance of the task within the complete process.

-The Job Analysis is therefore mostly part of a Time and Method Study or Job Observation Analysis and forms the basis of Human Resource Management and Performance measurement.
+The Job Analysis is therefore mostly part of a Time and Method Study or Job Observation Analysis and forms the basis of Human Resource Management and Performance Measurement.